 Over the last year, the country has recorded further deteriorations in Militarisation and Ongoing Conflict and an overall deterioration in peacefulness of 0.8 per cent.

 Nigeria accounted for the largest number of demonstrations and the largest increase.
 In 2018, the number of demonstrations rose from six to 79 in a single year.
-Perhaps the most prominent issue was the imprisonment of Sheikh Ibrahim El-Zakzaky, leader of the Islamic Movement of Nigeria.
-Supporters of the IMN protested repeatedly throughout the year to call for Zakzaky’s release, who had been imprisoned since 2015.
+Perhaps the most prominent issue was the imprisonment of Sheikh Ibrahim El-Zakzaky in 2015.
+Ibrahim El-Zakzaky is the leader of the Islamic Movement of Nigeria.
+Supporters of the IMN protested repeatedly throughout the year to call for Zakzaky’s release.